Active investment management’s weekly magazine for fee-based advisors

 Mr. DeRose says, “Like many firms, the vast majority of our new prospect leads come from referrals.
 While these prospects may value the opinion of those who referred them, most will do some due diligence before contacting our firm.
 At the very least, they will take a look at our website to learn more about our team and what services we offer.

 “An advisory firm’s website is a huge part of its public face.
 So when I joined the firm in 2012, one of the first tasks I took on was to improve our website, www.derosefpg.com.
 First, I researched other advisors’ websites.
 Frankly, the quality was all over the place.
 So I studied best practices for websites in general and for financial-services websites specifically.
-Here are five tips we have applied that have made the biggest improvements to our firm’s website:
+Here are five tips we have applied that made the biggest improvements to our firm’s website:

 1. Have a clear message.